rotsee/protokollen/README.md

  * The Python Imaging Library, PIL (tested with version 2.3)
  * GhostScript (tested with version 9.10)
  * Optionally a database, to store text and metadata.
 Elastic Search is supported (tested with version 1.0.1 and 1.2.4)
+ * You might want to use the [latest development version of PdfMiner](https://github.com/euske/pdfminer), as some bugs have been fixed since the last release.

 These scripts have been tested under Ubuntu 14.04, Ubuntu 14.10 and Debian 7.